reimandlab/PACIFIC/README.md

 ```

 PACIFIC pipeline runs in two steps:
-- Step 1: To tun the iterative procedure.
+- **Step 1**: To tun the iterative procedure.
 This step can be repeated through independent calls to accumulate the desired total number of iterations in a specified output directory, enabling scalability in distributed computing systems (e.g., HPC).
-See "[Scalability](#scalability)" for additional notes.
+See the "Scalability" section for additional notes.
-- Step 2: To aggregate the resutls of all iterations accumulated in the output directory.
+- **Step 2**: To aggregate the resutls of all iterations accumulated in the output directory.
 At this step, the candidate interactions (those selected in ≥50% of iterations) are identified, and their ANOVA p-values are calculated.
 The 50% cutoff can be adjusted by the user.

 ```R
 ####